cdmiguel/onda/README.md

 # onda
-Simple WAV file reader and writer written in Rust
+Simple WAV file reader and writer written in Rust.